webpro-nl/knip/packages/docs/src/content/docs/guides/issue-reproduction.md

 issue on GitHub][1].
 This will help you in your project, and will also improve Knip for everyone else!

-Since many factors may influence the issue at hand, in most cases you'll be asked to provide a minimal reproduction.
+There are many factors that may influence the issue at hand, such as:

+- Code syntax, import and export structure in source files
+- Dependencies, scripts and entry files in `package.json`
+- TypeScript configuration in `tsconfig.json`
+- Enabled plugins and configuration files for that tooling
+- Dependent or depending workspaces in a monorepo
+- Knip configuration in `knip.json`

+Think of Knip like a kitchen sink, it handles a large amount of projects and configurations, and your project is different from all others.
+That's why it's required to provide a minimal reproduction.
 This contains only the source code and configuration required to demonstrate the issue.
 Providing this with a clear issue description will help us help you, and greatly improves the chances your issue will be looked into efficiently and in a timely manner.